open-telemetry/opentelemetry-cpp/docs/metrics-sdk-design.md

 **Pros of this implementation:**

-* Different constructors for the various metric instruments and types allows us to forego passing the metric type and value type along with the instrument through the data pipeline.
+* Different constructors and overloaded template calls to those constructors for the various metric instruments allows us to forego much of the code duplication involved in supporting various types.
 * Storing the metric instruments created from this meter directly in the meter object itself allows us to implement the collect_all method without creating a new class that contains the meter state and instrument registry.

 **Cons of this implementation:**

-* Different constructors for the different metric instruments means a lot of duplicated code.
-We could use templates but we believe that may cause issues when exporting due to the requirement to adhere to the OT protocol.
-However, **this is still under consideration.**
+* Different constructors for the different metric instruments means less duplicated code but still a lot.
 * Storing the metric instruments in the Meter class means that if we have multiple meters, metric instruments are stored in various objects.
 Using an instrument registry that maps meters to metric instruments resolves this.
+However, we have designed our SDK to only support one Meter instance.
+* Storing 8 maps in the meter class is costly.
+However, we believe that this is ok because these maps will only need to be created once, at the instantiation of the meter class. **We believe that these maps will not slow down the pipeline in any meaningful way**

 **The SDK implementation of the `Meter` class will act as the Accumulator mentioned in the SDK specification.**